-RECOMMENDATION: That City Council consider the ordinance on first reading and set it for public hearing and final passage on Saturday, February 24, 2018.
+RECOMMENDATION: That City Council hold a public hearing, second reading and final passage of the ordinance on Saturday, February 24, 2018.

 BACKGROUND: Chapter 13 of the City Code enumerates penalties and enforcement mechanisms for illegal dumping, unlawful storage or accumulation of waste, and failure to keep property free from accumulation of waste.
 The current ordinance makes any violation of the Chapter a criminal violation.
 This ordinance amendment is part of the comprehensive effort to update the City Code and to make its provisions more effective.